Australian court approves tobacco pack logo ban

 New Zealand's Associate Health Minister Tariana Turia said the decision gave New Zealand more confidence to push ahead with similar measures.
 In Britain, which is also considering such steps, anti-smoking and health campaigners welcomed the ruling.

-Britain finished a four-month consultation process on plain packaging last week and will now analyse the thousands of responses it has received.
-It is expected to make a decision on whether to push ahead with legislation later this year.
+Britain finished a four-month consultation process on plain packaging last week and will now analyse the thousands of responses it has received and is expected to make a decision on whether to push ahead with legislation later this year.

 The Department of Health said no decision had been taken, although Health Secretary Andrew Lansley has been quoted as saying "we no longer see smoking as part of life" and that he wanted tobacco companies to have "no business in the UK".